 In certain cases, clients tell us horror stories about how their claim was treated by their insurance company.
 In these cases, we will usually sue for compensation for something known as their “bad faith” treatment of you.
 The fact that they have denied you benefits after 2 years is not enough; there must be something more in the manner in which your claim was held that may expose the insurance company to a claim for bad faith compensation.

 Again, we will discuss this with you on a case by case basis.
-Contact Tamming Law today to schedule an appointment with our talented team of legal experts.
+Contact Tamming Law today to schedule an appointment with our talented team.